approov/web-quickstart-fingerprintjs-javascript/README.md

 ## RUNNING THE SHAPES WEB APP WITH APPROOV AND FINGERPRINTJS

-Now, that we have completed the Approov FingerprintJS integration into the unprotected Shapes web app it's time ot test it again.
+Now, that we have completed the Approov FingerprintJS integration into the unprotected Shapes web app it's time to test it again.

 Refresh the browser with `ctrl + F5` and then click in the `SHAPES` button and this time instead of a bad request we should get a shape:

 !["Shapes protected web app Shape page"](/readme-images/protected-v2-shape-page.png)

-This time we got a shape because the web app is doing the API request to the Shapes endpoint with a valid Approov token.
+This time we got a shape because the web app is performing the API request to the Shapes endpoint with a valid Approov token.

 [TOC](#toc-table-of-contents)

 ## WHAT IF I DON'T GET SHAPES

-If none of the below helps you find your error, then we advise you to double chack carefully that you followed exactly all the steps, and maybe even start from scratch again.
-If you still experience issues fill free to contact us.
+If none of the below helps you find your error, then we advise you to double check carefully that you followed exactly all the steps, and maybe even start from scratch again.
+If you still experience issues feel free to contact us.

 ### Browser Developer Tools

 Open the browser developer tools and double check if you can see any errors in the console.

-If you find errors related with the `app.js` file then fix them and retry again, but always remember to refresh the browser with `ctrl + F5` wen updating Javascript.
+If you find errors related with the `app.js` file then fix them and retry again, but always remember to refresh the browser with `ctrl + F5` when updating Javascript.

 ### FingerprintJS Script

-Double check that you are correctly loading the script in the `shapes-app/unprotected/index.html` and that you are initiating correctly FingerprintJS in the window load event listener at the `shapes-app/approov-fingerprintjs-protected/assets/js/app.js` file, and that you have assigned it to the `fpPromise` variable defined at the top of the same file.
+Double check that you are correctly loading the script in the `shapes-app/unprotected/index.html` file and that you are initiating correctly FingerprintJS in the window load event listener at the `shapes-app/approov-fingerprintjs-protected/assets/js/app.js` file, and that you have assigned it to the `fpPromise` variable defined at the top of the same file.

 ### FingerprintJS Token